LaurieLBaker/coa-community-engaged-ds/content/project/herring-project/index.md

 date: "2023-09-24 T00:00:00Z"
 external_link: ""
 image:
-  caption:Image of a river herring sitting on a measuring plate, surrounded by a bucket, pen, data tags, and a butter knife.
+  caption: Image of a river herring sitting on a measuring plate, surrounded by a bucket, pen, data tags, and a butter knife.
 In the background is a basket of herring.
-Photo credit: Baliey Bowden.
+Photo credit - Baliey Bowden.
   focal_point: Smart
 links:
 slides: